 The patient may revoke a POST form at any time and in any manner that the patient is able to communicate an intent to revoke.
-If the patient is unable to write "revoked" over his or her signature and the signature of the health professional who signed the form, an individual who witnesses the patient's expressed intent to revoke must describe in writing the circumstances of the revocation, and sign and provide the description to the attending health professional, another health professional who is treating the patient, or the health facility caring for the patient, as applicable.
+If the patient's revocation is not in writing, an individual who witnesses the patient's expressed intent to revoke must describe in writing the circumstances of the revocation and sign and provide the description to the attending health professional, another health professional who is treating the patient, or the health facility caring for the patient, as applicable.